Mongolian spot: Anthropological description

-The presence or absence of the slate grey nevus was used by racial theorists such as Joseph Deniker (1852-1918), the French anthropologist.
+The presence or absence of the slate grey nevus was used by racial theorists such as Joseph Deniker (1852–1918), the French anthropologist.

 The Journal of Cutaneous Diseases Including Syphilis, Volume 23 contained several accounts of the slate grey nevus on children in the Americas:

-In Central America, according to these authorities, the spot is called Uits, "pan," and it is an insult to speak of it.
+In Central America, according to these authorities, the spot is called Uits, "pan", and it is an insult to speak of it.
 It disappears in the tenth month.
 It is bluish-reddish (in these Native people), and is remarkable by its small size.
 The mulberry colored spot is very well known in Afro-Brazilians.
-In Brazil, among individuals of mixed Indigenous American and West African descent (pardo) it is called "genipapo," from its resemblance in color (bluish-gray) to an indigenous fruit of Brazil, named genipapo (a Native word adopted into Portuguese).
+In Brazil, among individuals of mixed Indigenous American and West African descent (pardo) it is called "genipapo", from its resemblance in color (bluish-gray) to an indigenous fruit of Brazil, named genipapo (a Native American word adopted into Portuguese).